 -

-11 of 15
+11 of 17

-Globe Basil (Ocimum basilicum 'pistou')
+Globe Basil (Ocimum basilicum 'Pistou')

 djgunner / Getty Images

 This plant is also known as pistou basil, spicy bush basil, or boxwood basil.
-It is a dwarf sweet basil that is believed to descend from sweet basil varieties in India and Asia.
+It is a dwarf sweet basil believed to descend from sweet basil varieties in India and Asia.
 The tiny leaves grow in small branching clumps, forming a small round globe shape.
 It is perfect for snipping for bits of garnish or to use raw in salads or other dishes.

 - Native Area: India, Asia